plben/spring-r2dbc/README.md

 JetBrains IDEA:

 File -> Settings -> Editor -> Language Injections -> + -> 7.Java Parameter -> ID: MySQL/H2/PostgreSQL/SQL -> Class Methods: net.benpl.r2dbc.R2dbc -> Check all 3 CheckBoxs -> OK -> OK.

+*Certainly, you need to setup a datasource in the meantime.*

 Other IDEs should have the similar setting.